Gurparkash-Singh/Taqdeer-Alitura/README.md

 - [ ] Get order history working
 - [ ] Get payment methods page working
 - [ ] Add size chart and return policy in products page
-- [ ] Get Image upload working

-# For Image Upload
-- [x] Upload all images to custom image server
-- [x] Get server hooked up to media.taqdeeralitura.com
-- [x] Make sure image links work
-- [ ] Make sure upload happens through image server
+# Post Release To Do
 - [ ] Get thumbor to trim images before saving

-# Post Release To Do
 - [ ] Create a critical error route
 - [ ] Allow selection of address by moving pin on the map
 - [ ] Redo Discounts to allow for members to receive discounts without code